Snyssfx/snyssfx.github.io/content/posts/vim-fast-vertical-moves.md

 I wonder if such a command exists for go-to-definition of 1 variable for LSP, like the great `:tag /part_of_tag`.
 Do you know any?

+UPD: you can search through LSP document symbols, for example with the plugin like [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim/issues).
+Use a command `:Telescope lsp_document_symbols`